 As provided under the Jubilee UUOA and the WCTP and DT petroleum contracts, we are entitled to lift and sell our share of the Jubilee and TEN production as are the other Jubilee Unit and TEN partners.
 We have entered into agreements with multiple oil marketing agents to market our share of the Jubilee and TEN fields oil, and we approve the terms of each sale proposed by such agent.
-We do not anticipate entering into any long term sales agreements at this time.
+We currently have an approximately four year marketing sales agreement over the Jubilee and TEN fields.

 In December 2017, we signed the TAG GSA and we began exporting TEN associated gas to shore in the fourth quarter of 2018.
-The TAG GSA provides for an inflation-adjusted sales price of \$0.50 per mmbtu.
+The TAG GSA provides for an inflation-adjusted sales price of \$0.50 per MMBtu.